Kimserey/BlogArchive/20160325_var_view_lens_listmodel_uinext.md

 __What is wrong with that?__

-Well although it works, what I did here is that I transformed a record to a totally mutable record.
+Although it works, the error here is that I transformed a record to a totally mutable record and passing around `Var` is not the recommended approach.
+Also creating a duplicate record feels wrong.

-This feels kind of wrong doesn't it?
+What I wanted from the beginning was to be able to create a `Var.Create Book` and just use that directly.

-What I wanted from the beginning is to be able to create a `Var.Create Book` and just use that directly, I didn't want to have to bother with a `ReactiveBook`.
+I didn't want to have to bother with a `ReactiveBook`.

-So I requested for some help and [@tarmil_](https://twitter.com/Tarmil_) pointed to me that there was a set functions exactly for my needs and that was the `Lenses`.
+So I requested for some help and [@tarmil_](https://twitter.com/Tarmil_) pointed to me that there was a set functions exactly for my needs called `Lenses`.

 >This is exactly the kind of situation you would use lensing for.
 The type IRef<'T> is an abstract class that is implemented by Var<'T>, but also returned by the Lens method which creates a bidirectional binding into another IRef<'T>